lakeweb/ECAD/project/ReadMe.txt

-DrawingObects : top level container for drawing
+DrawingObect : top level container for drawing
 	wrapper for object_set_t called only ItemSet for now.

 ItemSet